cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/05 Watched Video on Swagger and Github
 * 2018/02/05 Read some blogs about Swagger on swagger website
 * 2018/02/06 Read the article provided in the section 33.6 Responses from the handbook
-* 2018/02/07 Read the Swagger specs 2.0 docs on the [Swagger website] (https://swagger.io/docs/specification/2-0/basic-structure/)
+* 2018/02/07 Read the Swagger specs 2.0 docs on the Swagger website - (https://swagger.io/docs/specification/2-0/basic-structure/)
-* 2018/02/07 Read another article about Swagger from this [link] (https://drive.google.com/file/d/1QgGrlKJ92dcMXJj0qouF_GjSyYJnJazc/view)
+* 2018/02/07 Read another article about Swagger from this link - (https://drive.google.com/file/d/1QgGrlKJ92dcMXJj0qouF_GjSyYJnJazc/view)

 # Practice
 * 2018/01/12 Followed the shareLatex video in practice